-Whether you’ve already built an efficient ediscovery process or you’re looking to create one from the ground up, your approach should be an ever-evolving one that takes into consideration new data trends, best practices, compliance regulations, and more.
-It’s something to be honed and optimized over time, rather than put into place and stuck to year after year.
+Whether you’ve already built an efficient electronic discovery process or you’re looking to create one from the ground up, your approach should be an ever-evolving process that takes into consideration new data trends, best practices, compliance regulations, and more.
+It’s something to be honed and optimized over time, rather than put into place once and never revisited.

-Back in 2018, Zapproved put out the Corporate Ediscovery Benchmarking Report and found that 54% of organizations say their top ediscovery priority is streamlining and modernizing operations.
+Back in 2019, Zapproved’s Corporate Ediscovery Benchmarking Report found that 54% of organizations say that their top ediscovery priority is streamlining and modernizing operations.
 We still hear that today.
-With a process as multi-faceted as ediscovery however, it can be daunting to think of where to start, so we’ve outlined a few quick tips to help get you on your way.
+With a process as multi-faceted as ediscovery however, it can be daunting to think of where to start, so we’ve outlined a few ways you can optimize your electronic discovery process today.

 The Tried and True Legal Hold